Some of our services might not be available at the moment. We are investigating the issue.

 Appsmith safely encrypts all your database credentials and stores them securely.

-Appsmith community is open-source, which means that you can potentially extend the system and make your own bug fixes on your own.
+Appsmith community is open-source, which means that you can potentially extend the system and make the bug fixes on your own.

 However, there is no guarantee that any changes made will be accepted by the core team.
-Furthermore, the community has the potential to discover security vulnerabilities, but once these vulnerabilities become known, they become known to everyone.
+Furthermore, the community has the potential to discover security vulnerabilities, but once these vulnerabilities become known, they are exposed to everyone.

 Open-source